 Although my grandmother, Ema Ljuba, was conducting her own Seder miles away in California, she was with us in spirit the minute I opened my mom’s front door and smelled Ema’s Famous Beef Brisket.

 One of my favorite parts of the Seder is when the youngest child in the room gets to recite the Four Questions of Passover.
-Since my niece is only 4 weeks old, Jacob took over and read them all.
+Here’s a photo from Jacob’s first seder four years ago.

 In addition to this side dish, I also brought my traditional Middle Eastern/Lebanese Green Salad dressed with lemon, mint and more za’atar.
 These smoky, nutty flavors really bring out the fresh, bright flavors of vegetables.